garvita2003/Youtube-Video-Summarizer/README.md

   - ```transformers``` - pip install transformers
 - Summarizer API - in python
 - Chrome Extension - HTML, JS
-- Whenever click the summarizer button it calls the summarizer api in python that returns the summarised text which is being displayed by the chrome extension

 ## Instructions
 - Run ```app.py``` to start the summarizer API.